isaacnmm/pestpolicy-hugo2XX/content/posts/roku-smart-soundbar-review/index.md

 This is a Roku Smart Soundbar Review - a device that I'll note from the offset is a great streamer or soundbar that allows additional surround speakers - a quality soundbar-for-under-100/).

 So, with these soundbars, you'll significantly improve the quality of Live TV or streaming sound for HBO Max, Apple TV Plus, Disney Plus, and Netflix.
-So, Roku [[Smart](https: //pestpolicy. com/how-smart-are-bearded-dragons/) Soundbar](https: //www. bose. com/en_us/better_with_bose/what_does_a_smart_soundbar_do.
+So, Roku [[Smart](https://pestpolicy.com/how-smart-are-bearded-dragons/) Soundbar](https://www.bose. com/en_us/better_with_bose/what_does_a_smart_soundbar_do.

 html) will upgrade immersion for streaming and TV audio even without a subwoofer but you can also add a wireless subwoofer for pure surround sound.
 Read Also: Best Camera for Music Videos